 Transfer Advising Guides

-Transfer Advising Guides were created to guide students on the courses they can take before they transfer.
-Please see the Advising Guides by University specific to your program to gain insight on course recommendations, program requirements and guidance on when we recommend you transfer.
+Transfer Advising Guides were created to guide students on the courses they can take before the transfer.
+Please see the Advising Guides by University specific to your program to gain insight on course recommendations, program requirements, and guidance on when we recommend you transfer.

 Military Transfer Admissions